-If the GPS is turned on and has a satellite lock (see Turning GPS On/Off section) then an arrow will be show at your current location on the map.
+If the GPS has a satellite lock (see GPS Status section) then an arrow will be show at your current location on the map.
 The arrow will point in the direction you are facing according to the built-in compass.
 To centre the map on your current location, press O.